 - 6 to 8 slices vegan swiss cheese or mozzarella, divided

-- 4 tbsp yellow mustard, divided
+- 4 tablespoon yellow mustard, divided

-- 3 tbsp vegan butter, divided
+- 3 tablespoon vegan butter, divided

 Instructions